MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/troubleshooting.md

 ---
-Description: Troubleshoot Microsoft Take a Test events and errors with the event viewer.
+description: Troubleshoot Microsoft Take a Test events and errors with the event viewer.
 title: Troubleshoot Microsoft Take a Test with the event viewer.